 The straps, for me, fit great and are confortable, no rubbing.
 But, there must be a but, if you have a narrower and longer head shape or your ears are bellow the eye level, you might have some issues.
 You ask why?
 Well the straps can't be adjusted at the ears.
 They have a fixed position.
 You can only adjust the strap at the chin.

-Venting and cooling on hot rides was not an issue.
-The large vents allowed in alot of air to cool my head.
-What annoyed me is that the larger the vents, the more bugs could get in my hair and on my forehead, causing distracting itches, forcing me to stop, remove the helmet to get rid of those annyoing bugs.
+Venting and cooling on hot rides is not an issue.
+The large vents allow in alot of air to cool my head.
+What annoyed me is that the larger the vents, the more bugs can get in my hair and on my forehead, causing distracting itches, forcing me to stop, remove the helmet to get rid of those annyoing bugs.